Debbie Sellin: Episcopal ministry

 On 20 May 2021 it was reported that Tim Dakin, Bishop of Winchester, had "stepped back" as diocesan bishop for six weeks, in light of the threat of a diocesan synod motion of no confidence in his leadership.
 David Williams, Bishop of Basingstoke, the other suffragan bishop, also "stepped back" (he was said to be in sympathy with the protesters) and Sellin served as acting diocesan bishop.
-The "stepping back" was later extended and on 16 July Dakin announced that he would retire in February 2022; meanwhile, Sellin continues as acting diocesan bishop.
+The "stepping back" was later extended and on 16 July Dakin announced that he would retire in February 2022; meanwhile, Sellin continued as acting diocesan bishop.
 On 11 January 2022 the Archbishop of Canterbury announced that Sellin would continue as acting diocesan bishop during the vacancy following Dakin's formal retirement on 6 February 2022.
+She remained so until 10 October 2023 when Philip Mounstephen was confirmed as Bishop of Winchester and formally took up his appointment.

+On 28 September 2023, Sellin was announced as the next Bishop of Peterborough, to be installed in early 2024.
+She legally took up the See upon the confirmation, on 13 December 2023 at Lambeth Palace Chapel, of her election.

+Sellin was introduced to the House of Lords on 30 January 2025.